 This chapter describes how to run various tests locally in a development environment, guidelines for writing tests, and information regarding the continuous testing infrastructure.

-Before attempting to run Panel tests, make sure you have successfully run through all of the instructions in the Getting Set Up section of the Developer’s Guide.
+Before attempting to run Panel tests, make sure you have successfully run through all of the instructions in the developer setup guide.

 To run unit tests use: